Skip to Content

 About the Exhibit

-Our newest exhibit, Birds of the World, opens to the public on Friday, August 30, and features three spacious aviaries, highlighting birds from the following regions:
+Our newest exhibit, Birds of the World, is now open, and features three spacious aviaries, highlighting birds from the following regions:

 • The African Savanna aviary highlights majestic, grey crowned cranes, vultures, hamerkops, and more.